lnalepa/cl-styles/README.md

 CL-Styles [![Circle CI](https://circleci.com/gh/creativelive/cl-styles/tree/master.svg?style=svg)](https://circleci.com/gh/creativelive/cl-styles/tree/master)
 =========

-Contains creativeLIVE Less, and is used as a submodule in the Style Guide, and as an NPM dependency in Rind-based projects.
+Contains CreativeLive Less, and is used as a submodule in the Style Guide, and as an NPM dependency in rind-based projects.